hablapps/shapeaware/README.md

     -}
 ```

-The `l1` variable represents the leafs of the sample tree `t1`, namely values 1, 3 and 5.
+The `l1` variable represents the leaves of the sample tree `t1`, namely values 1, 3 and 5.
 Accordingly, the type of the variable is `Vec ℕ 3`.
-The variable `t2` is the result of updating the tree with a new collection of leafs.
+The variable `t2` is the result of updating the tree with a new collection of leaves.
 In both cases, we make reference to the functions `get` and `update` declared in the module `Leafs`.

 The next lines *prove* that the values of these variables are the expected ones, making use of the equality type constructor `_≡_` and its `refl` constructor (note that `_≡_` is parameterised with respect two values, so it's a dependent type).
 The proof is plain `refl`exivity, i.e. `x ≡ x`, since `l1` and `t2` actually evaluate to the same values.